Resources for and about educational and social science statistics.

 This easy-to-use Web site provides simple access to basic mental health statistics.
 The More Data section includes statistical surveys and publications like Depression in the United States Household Population; access to the mental health trend tables from Health, United States; and more.
 Data sets are available for downloading and searching.

-- SAMHDA Substance Abuse and Mental Health Data Archive
+- Substance Abuse and Mental Health Services Administration (SAMHSA): Data and Publications

-- World Health Organization (WHO): Mental Health Atlas
+- Global Health Observatory (GHO) - Mental Health

-WHO collects and reports statistics on well-being, mental health and neurological disorders from around the world.
 Global and regional reports, country profiles, and data on mental health law, policy, mental health care professionals and resources by country are available.
-Availability of mental health disorder statistics will vary from country to country.
-The atlas provides information on where to get more detailed data for nations which collect mental health statistics.

 - State Education Data Profiles